This company is not yet accredited. To learn more, see reviews below or submit your own.

 I am sorry to tell Toyota that I will never go to this dealership again or to any Toyota to purchase anything Toyota again.
 I am disgusted with Toyota Motors.
 The reason why I was angry was the fat manager Tony said it was the way his worker filled up the car.
 I also hear Toyota Motor's sales is off about 38%.
 Maybe your customer service needs revamping.
 Even your customer service line is bogus as they tell you your dealer has to fix your complaint.
 I hope you fail like GM and Chrysler.

-Huntington Toyota Company Profile
+Huntington Toyota Company Information

 - Company Name: